microP156/rog/README.md

 `experiment_records.txt` will record all experiments performed, and raw evaluation results will be generated in the `./result/` folder.
 For each subfolder in `./result/` folder, the inside folder `./chkpt/` stores the checkpoint models for each evaluation and `./log/` folder stores all the experiment log records.
 Then, the accuracies of all checkpoint models will be tested and stored in `accuracy.csv` via `python3 ./scripts/test_checkpoints_on_server.py`.
-At the end of each evaluation item, figures concluding the results will be drawn automatically in the `./figure/` folder.
+At the end of each evaluation item, Figure 1, Figure 9, and Figure 10 in our paper will be drawn automatically in the `./figure/` folder.

 **We also provide the `./scripts/draw_microevent.py` script for drawing Figure 8 in our paper.**
 The `./scripts/draw_microevent.py` script takes three parameters: the location of the ROG experiment results to be drawn, rank of the device to be drawn, the start time.
-The rank can only be a positive integer, because the device whose rank is 0 is the parameter server, and the starting time is needed because the whole experiment will take 5,000 seconds or more, so it will be hard to see the details in whole figure.
+The rank can only be a positive integer, because the device whose rank is 0 is the parameter server, and the start time is needed because the whole experiment will take 5,000 seconds or more, so it will be hard to see the details in the whole figure.
 So, the `python3 ./scripts/draw_microevent.py ./result/06-28-02-20-ROG-4-outdoors 1 300` command
 will draw the micro-event on the device whose rank is 1 after 300 seconds.
-**You may need to adjust the device rank and the start time several times until you have a clear and easy-to-understand figure, like Figure 8 in our paper.**
+**You may need to adjust the device rank and the start time several times until you have a figure that is as clear and informative as Figure 8 in our paper.**

 If the user accidentally terminates the command `bash run_all.sh` or wants to restart the half-run experiments, please delete the result folders of the experiments that have been executed in `./result` folder or comment out the commands that have already been executed in `run_all.sh` to avoid confusion with later experiment results.
 ### Customization Settings
 To view available settings, run `python3 scripts/run.py --help` and change the parameters of `python3 scripts/run.py  ...` in `run_all.sh`.
+For example, you can evaluate end-to-end results in the indoor environment (Figure 6) by changing the command line argument of 'outdoors' to 'indoors' in run_all.sh.

 Available options are: